Bioturbation: Ecological roles

-Biogeochemical effects of bioturbation
+Biogeochemical effects

 Since its onset around 539 million years ago, bioturbation has been responsible for changes in ocean chemistry, primarily through nutrient cycling.
 Bioturbators played, and continue to play, an important role in nutrient transport across sediments.

 For example, bioturbating animals are hypothesized to have affected the cycling of sulfur in the early oceans.
 According to this hypothesis, bioturbating activities had a large effect on the sulfate concentration in the ocean.
 Around the Cambrian-Precambrian boundary (539 million years ago), animals begin to mix reduced sulfur from ocean sediments to overlying water causing sulfide to oxidize, which increased the sulfate composition in the ocean.
 During large extinction events, the sulfate concentration in the ocean was reduced.
 Although this is difficult to measure directly, seawater sulfur isotope compositions during these times indicates bioturbators influenced the sulfur cycling in the early Earth.

 Bioturbators have also altered phosphorus cycling on geologic scales.
 Bioturbators mix readily available particulate organic phosphorus (P) deeper into ocean sediment layers which prevents the precipitation of phosphorus (mineralization) by increasing the sequestration of phosphorus above normal chemical rates.
 The sequestration of phosphorus limits oxygen concentrations by decreasing production on a geologic time scale.
 This decrease in production results in an overall decrease in oxygen levels, and it has been proposed that the rise of bioturbation corresponds to a decrease in oxygen levels of that time.
 The negative feedback of animals sequestering phosphorus in the sediments and subsequently reducing oxygen concentrations in the environment limits the intensity of bioturbation in this early environment.